 We are spiritual beings incarnated into human form.
 We need to remember our zip code as well as our Buddha nature.
 We are creatures of this paradox.
 By neither grasping nor resisting life, we can find wakefulness and freedom in the midst of our joys and sorrows.

-Jack Kornfield, Trudy Goodman, and The Center for Humane Technology co-founders Tristan Harris and Randy Fernando discuss the asymmetry of power highlighted by Tristan and Randy in the docudrama “The Social Dilemma” and identify solutions for a more balanced life and world.
+Jack Kornfield, Trudy Goodman & The Center for Humane Technology co-founders Tristan Harris & Randy Fernando discuss the asymmetry of power highlighted by Tristan & Randy in the docudrama “The Social Dilemma” and identify solutions.

 It’s an important time to come together.
 We don’t want outer conflicts to take over the heart.
 Then we can venture into the conflict of the world with a peaceful heart and plant and water seeds of goodness.